 Tell us about yourself?

 My name is Josh Duffney, I live in the United States.
-I am a Site Reliability Engineer at Stack Overflow and have worked in IT for a little over a decade.
+I am a Senior Content Developer at Microsoft and have worked in IT for a little over a decade.

 What is your greatest achievement whilst working in the world of Tech?